jballant/backbone-base-and-form-view/README.md

     }));

     testView.subs.get(testModel);
-    // Returns sub view instance if only one view uses that model, or
+    // Returns subview instance if only one view uses that model, or
-    // an array of sub views if you have multiple subviews using that model
+    // an array of subviews if you have multiple subviews using that model

 **Underscore methods to access subViews** - The 'subs' SubViewManager includes curried underscore methods to access or modify subViews.
 These are: 'each', 'find', 'filter', 'sortBy', 'groupBy', 'where', 'findWhere', 'some', 'every', and 'invoke'.
 Example usage: ```this.subs.where({ collection: myCollection }); // Returns array of subview instances```.

-### Rendering Sub Views
+### Rendering SubViews

-1. You can get the sub view instances and render them individually:
+1. You can get the subview instances and render them individually:

         testView.subs.get('mySubView').render();

-2. You can render sub views all at once and append them in their order to a specified selector or element
+2. You can render subviews all at once and append them in their order to a specified selector or element

         testView.subs.renderAppend('.subviews-wrapper');